rax-incubate/gcp-image-processing-example-app/Readme.md

   for s in "search=FLUSH" "search=Cookies" "sentiment=positive" "sentiment=negative" "entity_name=swimming" "entity_name=dynamite" "entity_type=location"; do echo $uri/?$s; done
   ```

   * If we need more images.
 This has 900+ images.
 You can test with all but your cost may go up a bit.
-Note, you might see some errors with concurrency here.
+Note, some of the images in the sequence do not exist and so you will get errors.Also note, you might see some errors with concurrency here.
 BQ supports 100 concurrent INSERT statements and so anything above will fail unless you queue them in code.
 The code does do some retries to avoid this but it won't work in all cases.
 The limit for DMLs like DELETE is 20 as well.
   ```
   gsutil -q cp -c gs://calvin.tty0.me/calvin-{6,7,8}{0..9}{0..9}.png  gs://$GCS_BUCKET/
   ```